trickeyd/react-observable/README.md

 - Allow you to throw a new error at any catch boundary for better debugging (e.g., to mark a specific problem section of your stream).
 - Forward the original error if you wish.
-- Do nothing, in which case a special `ReactObservableError` is emitted to ensure the stream completes and downstream handlers can continue to propagate errors as needed.
+- Do nothing, in which case the stream will complete gracefully (via `emitComplete`).

 This approach enables you to use `throw` liberally throughout your stream logic, and to pinpoint problem sections by throwing custom errors at any `catchError` boundary.